-Per Mertesacker has opened talks with Arsenal about a new contract, Goal can reveal.
+Per Mertesacker has opened talks with Arsenal about a new contract.

 The Germany international is in discussions with club chiefs about signing a deal that will tie him to Emirates Stadium beyond his current agreement, which expires in 2015.

-Following early teething problems in north London, the 6ft 6in German has leapfrogged above club captain Thomas Vermaelen in the defensive pecking order at the club.
+Following early teething problems in north London, the towering German has leapfrogged above club captain Thomas Vermaelen in the defensive pecking order at the club.

 Mertesacker was a key figure in Arsenal's excellent run-in last season, which culminated in a top-four finish, and he has maintained a consistent level of performance in the new campaign.